eos/eos/doc/use-cases.rst

                  for q2 in e_q2values]
    parameter_samples, log_weights, e_samples  = analysis.sample(N=20000, stride=5, pre_N=1000, preruns=5, start_point=bfp.point, observables=e_obs)

-In the above we start sampling at the best-fit point as obtained earlier through optimization, which is optional.
-We carry out :code:`preruns = 5` burn-in runs/preruns of :code:`pre_N = 1000` samples each.
-The samples obtained in each of these preruns are used to adapt the Markov chain.
-The prerun samples are discarded.
-The main run then produces a total of :code:`N * stride = 100000` random Markov Chain samples.
-The latter are thinned down by a factor of :code:`stride = 5` to obtain :code:`N = 20000` samples, which
-are stored in :code:`parameter_samples`.
-The thinning reduces the autocorrelation of the samples.
 The values of the log(posterior) are stored in :code:`log_posterior`.
 The posterior-preditive samples for the observables are stored in :code:`e_samples`, and are only returned if the :code:`observables` keyword argument is provided.